 Thomas PHILIP: Died December 1937 at Hamilton.
 Thomas Philip was born in Scotland and came to Victoria as a child after his father, Captain John Philip, gave up the high seas and took over Lagoon Station near Cavendish.
 John then purchased Miga Lake Station and St Mary’s Lake Station, which his sons, trading as Philip Bros. ran after his death.
 Thomas married Margaret Laidlaw in 1883 and they had one son and three daughters.

 Thomas died at his home Kenmure in Ballarat Road, Hamilton.
 Kenmure is one of my favourite homes in Hamilton and one that I went past almost daily for around fifteen years.
-It has recently been sold and is now, probably for a short time only, on a Hamilton Real Estate agent’s site, with some great photos too.

 Mary Ann JOHNSTONE: Died 22 December 1951 at Portland.
 Mary Ann was born in Portland around 1856, the daughter of James Johnstone and Dorothy Hall.
 Her brother was John Johnstone and her sister-in-law, Mrs Hannah Johnstone.
 Mary Ann married Mark Kerr in 1876 and they resided at Drik Drik before moving to Swan Lake about twenty-five kilometres away.
 Mary Ann was considered an excellent horsewoman, equal to any man.